Mỹ Tâm: 2009–2011: Melodies of Time project, Television and film activity

-2012–2015: Vietnam Idol, Tâm and The Voice of Vietnam
+2012–2015: Vietnam Idol, Mỹ Tâm and The Voice of Vietnam

 In May 2012, Mỹ Tâm performed at the MTV EXIT concert alongside Simple Plan at the Mỹ Đình National Stadium in Hanoi for the purpose of advocacy against human trafficking.
 She was appointed MTV EXIT's representative in Vietnam.
 On 29 May 2012, Mỹ Tâm was announced to be replacing Siu Black as a judge for the fourth season of Vietnam Idol alongside remaining judges Quốc Trung and Nguyễn Quang Dũng.
 The season aired in August 2012.
 Throughout the competition, Mỹ Tâm praised Hương Giang, a top-16 contestant and a transgender woman.
 "The thing that surprises me is not your voice, it's your effort," she said.
 "Your singing is not absolutely excellent, but your effort makes us want to see how you can improve."
 The contestant had previously competed as a male, and the sex change gave her a second chance to compete.

-From 2013 and 2014 Mỹ Tâm had been working on her eighth studio album, "Tâm" (self-titled).
-The album was officially released on 24 March 2013, including 10 original tracks composed by Mỹ Tâm herself and various Korean music producers.
-The album received positive reviews from critics and was a commercial success overall, with 5,000 copies sold on its first day of release and reaching number one for weeks in a number of downloads on iTunes.
-In order to promote the album, many music videos have been produced on her official YouTube account, with high interactivity during the release.

 On 24 August 2013, Mỹ Tâm set up an acoustic-styled music show called "Send to My Love" in Ho Chi Minh City.
 She continued to bring the show to Hanoi on 26 October, before hosting a charity event in Da Nang on 16 January 2014.
 Mỹ Tâm confirmed her return to Vietnam Idol for its fifth season on 21 September.
 In the celebration ceremony of 2 years MTV Europe Music Award's establishment on 27 September 2013, My Tam became the first representative of Vietnam to be nominated for the "Best Worldwide Act" award.
 After lost to Li Yuchun from China, she received the "Outstanding Southeast Asian Artist" trophy from MTV Vietnam representative on the Vietnam Idol stage on 23 March 2014.
 On 22 October 2013, Mỹ Tâm released a music video for the song "Em phải làm sao", which received 200,000 views on the day of its publication.
 After Vietnam Idol wrapped up its fifth season in May 2014, Mỹ Tâm guest judged Your Face Sounds Familiar for a week's performance show which was broadcast on 7 June.
 Mỹ Tâm won a VTV Award for the "Outstanding Artist" category on 5 September.